When I started my blog, I read a lot of advice preaching that I needed to build my email list.

 Without Meera’s advice and the automated systems I had set up, my email list would have totally stopped growing during my maternity leave.

 4) I’m learning how to set up a passive income stream via email.

 Since I took the course, Meera has added a module on email sequences and selling through email.
 But now that I’ve bought the course, I get access to all these updates for free (hurray!).

 In this module, Meera explains two different ways to set up a sales funnel, but more importantly, shows you the exact emails she uses to sell her course.
 The fact that she shares her email sequence AND explains the psychology behind each step is gold.

 Of course, Meera also goes beyond the psychology and swipe files and creates a blueprint for you to follow when creating your own sales funnel.
 She literally tells you what to include in email 1, email 2, email 3, etc. There’s so much information in the blogosphere about sales funnels and email sequences and up sells and down sells that I’m grateful to have a clear, simple formula I can follow.

 If you’re struggling to grow your email list, engage with the people on your list, or sell to your list, then I can’t recommend Meera’s course highly enough.
-It’s been one of the best investments I’ve made for my blog, and an affordable investment as well.
+It’s been one of the best investments I’ve made for my blog, and at less than $100, a pretty cheap investment as well.
 Meera consistently over delivers and her course is no exception!